MIT-DB-Class/course-info-2018/lab4.md

 Before starting,
-you should make sure you understand what a transaction is and how strict two-phase locking (which you will use to ensure isolation and atomicity of your transactions) works.
+you should make sure you understand what a transaction is and how rigorous two-phase locking (which you will use to ensure isolation and atomicity of your transactions) works.

 In the remainder of this section, we briefly overview these concepts